sendgrid/docs/content/docs/ui/account-and-settings/mail.md

 <call-out type="warning">

 This setting refers to our original Email Templates.
-We now support more full featured [transactional templates]({{root_url}}/ui/sending-email/how-to-send-an-email-with-dynamic-transactional-templates/), with support for multiple templates, versioning and more.
+We now support more full featured [transactional templates]({{root_url}}/ui/sending-email/how-to-send-an-email-with-dynamic-transactional-templates/), with support for multiple templates, versioning, and more.

 </call-out>